-A prospective buyer should understand that having an offer accepted by the seller offer does not mean the end of the process.
+A prospective buyer should understand that having an offer accepted by the seller does not mean the property is now yours.
 It is a common misconception that the apartment or townhouse is yours.
 However, in New York City, that is not the case.
-An accepted offer is non-binding; thus it is prudent to understand the next steps.
+An accepted offer is non-binding; thus, it is prudent to understand the next steps.

-Therefore, buyers need to understand that the listing remains active, and sellers are likely to continue showing the property.
+Therefore, buyers must understand that the listing remains active, and sellers will likely show the property for backup.
 Unsettling for buyers, but the process protects you, too.

-Since there is not a signed contract between the parties, sellers are free to continue the current search for buyers.
+Since there is no signed contract between the parties, sellers can continue searching for buyers.
 Meanwhile, the buyers are non-binding by the offer.

-Should the seller stop the process based merely on the acceptance of an offer, he or she is putting him/her at risk that the buyer could renegotiate or pull out altogether.
+Should the seller stop the process based merely on accepting an offer, they are at risk that the buyer could renegotiate or pull out altogether.
 If the buyer should do so, there is no recourse.

-Before having a signed contract, the property remains on the market, and the seller is free to accept other bids.
+Before signing a contract, the property remains on the market, and the seller is free to accept other bids.
 Another buyer can swoop in with a better offer.
-He or she could offer more money or make it compelling in another way (e.g., fewer contingencies, more amenable closing date, etc.).
-Then, this places you in the position of having to amend your offer or walk away.
+They could offer more money or make it compelling in another way (e.g., fewer contingencies, more amenable closing date, etc.).
+Then, this places you in having to amend your offer or walk away.

-The buyer can continue searching for different listings in case the preliminary deal falls apart.
+The buyer can continue searching for other listings if the preliminary deal falls apart.

-Once the seller and buyer sign the contract, it is a different story.
+Once the seller and buyer sign the contract, it is different.
 Typically, there are certain contingencies in the contract.
 For instance, it is typical that you have to qualify for a mortgage within a specified period.
-If the lender denies the mortgage loan, the buyer can pull out of the deal without penalty.
+The buyer can withdraw the deal without penalty if the lender denies the mortgage loan.
 As a buyer, you may find legal issues during this process.
 For instance, you may wish to renegotiate the price following the inspection.

-However, if the buyer wants to walk away after signing the contract for reasons other than the contingencies stated in the agreement, there is a financial penalty.
-Typically, he or she forfeits the earnest money.
+The seller can accept backup offers but cannot proceed unless your deal falls through from the seller’s perspective.
+However, there is a financial penalty if the buyer wants to walk away after signing the contract for reasons other than the contingencies stated in the agreement.
+Typically, they forfeit earnest money.

 Real estate contracts tend to differ from state to state.
-When buying an apartment in NYC, it’s essential to understand how they differ and the necessary steps involved.
-Especially so if you’ve purchased an apartment or home somewhere else before.
-One of the most common questions brokers receive from clients is when exactly do NYC real estate offers become binding?
+When buying an apartment in NYC, it’s essential to understand how they differ and the necessary steps.
+Especially if you’ve purchased a home somewhere else before.
+One of the most common questions brokers receive from clients is when NYC real estate offers become binding.

 As you’ll see, the process involves a bit of back and forth before anything becomes legit, with the seller holding most of the cards.

 Unlike many other states, when an offer is made to buy a home in NYC, nothing legally prevents either side from walking away without reason until both parties have signed the purchase contract.
-Verbal agreements are not valid nor even written ones unless both buyer and seller sign them.
+Verbal agreements are neither valid nor written unless both buyer and seller sign them.

-It doesn’t matter what kind of paper, is used for the agreement.
+It doesn’t matter what kind of paper is used for the agreement.
 It could be on a napkin.
-However, a paper napkin would not be very efficient for writing the meticulous details of a contract.
-To be legally enforceable it must be signed and sealed by both parties.
+However, a paper napkin would not be very efficient for writing the meticulous details.
+It must be signed and sealed by both parties to be legally enforceable.

-Another important difference is that upon signing, the buyer must make a down payment, usually 10% of the purchase price.
-Not to be confused with the downpayment a buyer must also make to their mortgage lender at closing.
-Which is typically another 10% of the purchase price.
+Another critical difference is that the buyer must make a down payment, usually 10% of the purchase price, upon signing.
+Not to confuse the downpayment, buyers must also prepare their mortgage lender at closing, typically another 10% of the purchase price.

-When someone makes an offer on a New York home; typically done by writing an offer to purchase or filling out a one-page submit offer form provided by the listing broker.
-A buyer is not required to sign the document when making the offer or make what’s called an “earnest money deposit” (A deposit typically made to show good fate and their solid intentions to close the deal).
+When someone makes an offer on a New York home, typically done by writing an offer to purchase or filling out a one-page submit offer form provided by the listing broker.
+A buyer must not sign the document when making the offer or make an “earnest money deposit” (A deposit typically made to show good fate and solid intentions to close the deal).

-The seller can, then either decline, accept the offer or make a counteroffer.
-However, if the buyer does not accept the counteroffer the contract is still not legally binding.
-Both parties must reach a full agreement regarding all the terms and sign before the contact becomes legit.
+The seller can either decline, accept the offer, or make a counteroffer.
+However, if the buyer does not accept the counteroffer, the contract is still not legally binding.
+Both parties must agree on all the terms and sign before the contract becomes legit.
 Because the seller can sign last, they have enormous negotiating power.
 They can use this to test other buyers and choose the best offer.
 All while holding the current buyer completely captive.

-Once an offer is accepted, it is vital that the buyer and their attorney move as fast as possible to finalize and sign the contract of sale.
-The completed contract will lay out all the terms of the deal, such as price, contingencies and closing date.
+Once an offer is accepted, the buyer and their attorney must move as fast as possible to finalize and sign the sale contract.
+The completed contract will lay out all the deal terms, such as price, contingencies, and closing date.

-Once the buyer’s attorney has performed due diligence and the buyer signs the purchase contract, they will be expected to produce a check for 10% of the purchase price, made out to the sellers’ attorney or firm.
-This down payment will be deducted, from the purchase price and the balance due at closing.
-Buyers should ensure they have sufficient funds to cover this downpayment.
+Once the buyer’s attorney has performed due diligence and the buyer signs the purchase contract, expected to produce a check for 10% of the purchase price, made out to the sellers’ attorney or firm, this down payment will be deducted from the purchase price and the balance due at closing.
+Buyers should ensure they have sufficient funds to cover this down payment.
 Many contracts allow sellers to cancel the contract if the downpayment check is not received or credited.

-Down payment; along with your signature pages; will then be delivered to the sellers’ attorney.
+Down payment and your signature pages will then be delivered to the seller’s attorney.
 Once they have signed and sent copies back to the buyers’ attorney, they will officially be “in a contract.”
 Neither side can now walk away without being in breach of the contract and subject to litigation.

-The deal is now binding and in the escrow period however not yet complete.
-If the buyers’ mortgage financing goes through and no outstanding liens against the property, the title will be transferred and money exchanged.
+The deal is now binding and in the escrow period.
+However, not yet complete.
+The title will be transferred and exchanged if the buyers’ mortgage financing goes through and there are no outstanding liens against the property.